Pailin Rubies & Sapphires - ក្រុងប៉ៃលិន

 Sapphire Mines at Pailin

-On the climb up to Wat Phnom Yat I cam across these two guys who were
+On the climb up to Wat Phnom Yat I came across these two guys who were

 scouring the ground looking for sapphires.
 They told me they have found